+(1) The balance sheet and operating results of the Washington health plan have been included in the consolidated balance sheet as of December 31, 1999, the date of acquisition, and in each of the consolidated statements of income for periods thereafter.

+- (5) Marketing, general and administrative expense ratio represents such expenses as a percentage of total operating revenue. - (6) Number of members at end of period. - (7) The proforma as adjusted data give effect to the redemptions of shares of common stock (see (2) above) and our receipt of the net proceeds from the sale of shares of common stock offered by us at an assumed offering price of \$ per share (the mid-point of the range) after deducting estimated underwriting discounts and commissions and estimated offering expenses.

+(2) The proforma basic and diluted net income per share for the year ended December 31, 2002 and the proforma balance sheet data as of December 31, 2002, give effect to the redemptions of 1,201,176 shares of common stock in January and February 2003 for cash payments of \$20,390.
+The proforma basic and diluted net income per share reflect the redemptions as occurring on January 1, 2002, and assume reduced investment income, income taxes and net income.
+The proforma balance sheet data reflect the redemptions as occurring on December 31, 2002.
+See Note 12 to the Audited Consolidated Financial Statements.

-- (1) The balance sheet and operating results of the Washington health plan have been included in the consolidated balance sheet as of December 31, 1999, the date of acquisition, and in each of the consolidated statements of income for periods thereafter. - (2) The weighted average number of common shares and potential dilutive common shares outstanding for 1999 and prior has been adjusted to reflect a share exchange in 1999 in which each share of Molina Healthcare of California (formerly Molina Medical Centers) was exchanged for 5,000 shares of Molina Healthcare, Inc. (formerly American Family Care, Inc.), and Molina Healthcare, Inc. became the parent company. - (3) Medical care ratio represents medical care costs as a percentage of premium and other operating revenue.
+(3) The weighted average number of common shares and potential dilutive common shares outstanding for 1999 and prior has been adjusted to reflect a share exchange in 1999 in which each share of Molina Healthcare of California (formerly Molina Medical Centers) was exchanged for 5,000 shares of Molina Healthcare, Inc. (formerly American Family Care, Inc.), and Molina Healthcare, Inc. became the parent company.

+(4) Medical care ratio represents medical care costs as a percentage of premium and other operating revenue.
 Other operating revenue includes revenues related to our California clinics and reimbursements under various risks and savings sharing programs.
 The medical care ratio is a key operating indicator used to measure our performance in delivering efficient and cost effective healthcare services.
 Changes in the medical care ratio from period to period result from changes in Medicaid funding by the states, our ability to effectively manage costs, and changes in accounting estimates related to incurred but not reported claims.
-See Management's Discussion and Analysis of Financial Condition and Results of Operations for further discussion. - (4) Marketing, general and administrative expense ratio represents such expenses as a percentage of total operating revenue. - (5) Number of members at end of period. - The as adjusted data gives effect to our receipt of approximately \$92.4 million in net proceeds from the sale of 6,000,000 shares of common stock offered by us at an assumed offering price of \$17.00 per share (the mid-point of the range) after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-The as adjusted data also gives effect to the repayment of \$5.0 million borrowed under our credit facility and the purchase of 1,152,941 shares of common stock by our contemplated employee stock ownership plan, or by us in a redemption, from certain existing stockholders at an assumed fair market value of \$17.00 per share for \$19.6 million.
+See Management's Discussion and Analysis of Financial Condition and Results of Operations for further discussion.